2021 FFPC Playoff Challenge Overview and Strategy

 You can go to the FFPC Playoff challenge overview HERE for complete rules, but here are the highlights:

 - Create a roster of 12 Players in the FFPC roster format.
-THIS IS A CHANGE FROM THE 2019 FORMAT.
-As noted by the FFPC “The 2020/21 FFPC Playoff Challenge will have 12 starting roster spots rather than the 10 starting roster spots in a typical FFPC starting lineup.
+(Same as 2020, but note that prior to this it was a roster of 10 players) As noted by the FFPC “The 2020/21 FFPC Playoff Challenge will have 12 starting roster spots rather than the 10 starting roster spots in a typical FFPC starting lineup.
 The two added starting roster spots will both be FLEX spots (Flex can be RB, WR or TE). “

 There is no draft.
 Simply select your roster as described below.
 This will be your roster for the entire duration of the contest.
 Contest runs from the first week of the NFL playoffs thru the Super Bowl.
 Each week’s score will be added to your team’s total which will accumulate for the duration of the contest.
 Super Bowl points will count as DOUBLE the points toward each team’s total.